Coffee Center Research Conference

-On Tuesday, March 11, 2014, UC Davis Coffee Center hosted a one day conference to catalyze those partnerships.
+On March 11, the UC Davis Coffee Center hosted a one day conference to catalyze those partnerships.
 The conference goals are to examine the synergies between university research and every step in the coffee pipeline, from the genetics of coffee plants to the energy efficiency of roasting beans, from the health impacts of coffee consumption to the ingredient opportunities of coffee byproducts.

 The Coffee Center Research Conference features a multi-disciplinary lineup of speakers from across UC Davis to facilitate coffee industry outreach.
 The conference outlined the future of coffee research from the following speakers:

 - Juan Medrano, Ph.D., Professor, Department of Animal Science, UC Davis

 - Carlito Lebrilla, Ph.D., Professor, Department of Chemistry, UC Davis

 - Bruce German, Ph.D., Professor, Department of Food Science & Technology, UC Davis